 Bow Windows

-Bow windows, on the other hand, are a type of window that also protrudes outward from the main structure of a building, but they’ve a curved shape instead of the angular design of bay windows.
+Bow windows, on the other hand, are a type of window that also protrudes outward from the main structure of a building, but they have a curved shape instead of the angular design of bay windows.

 Differences in Structure and Shape

 When comparing bay and bow windows, one major difference to consider is the structure and shape.
+Homeowners searching for glass repair in Woodbridge VA often ask which window type holds up better over time, and the answer depends largely on how each is built.
 Here is a comparison table highlighting the key differences:

 | Aspect | Bay Windows | Bow Windows |